 The purpose of the Coverage view is to keep track of and manage the relationships between 2 different structures.
 This is done by mapping the items in the left-side structure (Primary) against items in the second, right-side, structure (Secondary).
+This article describes how to work in the view.

 - Familiarity with SystemWeaver concepts such as Items, Parts and Attributes